Lisa-Baumgaertner/cybdd/README.md

 This subfolder contains the training dataset which was created using a commercial llm.

 ### training
-This subfodler contains the training / finetuning code.
+This subfolder contains the training / finetuning code.

 ### ui
 This subfolder contains the code for a gradio ui, which can be run with enough ressources.